MemoryMappedFile.CreateFromFile Method (FileStream, String, Int64, MemoryMappedFileAccess, MemoryMappedFileSecurity, HandleInheritability, Boolean)

 The permissions that can be granted for file access and operations on memory-mapped files.

-This parameter can be Nothing.
+This parameter can be null.

 One of the enumeration values that specifies whether a handle to the memory-mapped file can be inherited by a child process.
 The default is None.